 Getting That Perfect Morning Brew

 Jamaican Blue Mountain coffee is truly one of the crown jewels of the coffee drinking world.
 It’s nearly mythical status comes from it’s exclusive coffee growing region, the care that goes into the farming process, and the respect and artisanship from the roasters.
 You get a perfectly smooth cup that doesn’t have too much acid, and can use these beans for any brew method.
 They’re grown using natural farming and processing techniques, and you can really taste it.
-This legendary bean is one of the best ways to ensure that your morning cup is absolutely perfect.
+This legendary bean is one of the most expensive, but best ways to ensure that your morning cup is absolutely perfect.